Skip to main content

 • party.read - View party information

-When an agent attempts to exceed limits, the transaction is blocked and escalations are triggered.
-Escalations can be configured via SMS or email through the Dashboard.
+Agents operate within a configurable per-transaction limit — the maximum amount for any single payment.
+When an agent attempts to exceed its limit, the transaction is blocked and an escalation is raised — the party’s owners and admins are notified by dashboard and email to approve or deny it.
 Developers do not need to store information around permissions, limits, and escalations.

 Agent authentication

 Agents authenticate via our SDKs using API keys that the developer owns, allowing Natural to verify the agent has permission to act on behalf of the business party.
-For maximum transaction observability, developers are recommended to pass in an instance_id when making executions on Natural.
+When using agent authentication (X-Agent-ID), developers must also provide an instance_id (X-Instance-ID) for transaction observability.
+Requests with X-Agent-ID but without X-Instance-ID will be rejected with a 400 error.

 Agent instances